fast-programmer/outboxer/README.md

 ### 1. Queue message (in same transaction)

-When an `Event` record is created in your SQL database, Outboxer automatically creates an `Outboxer::Message` record polymorphically associated to that `Event` **within the same database transaction**, using an `after_create` callback.
+When an `Event` record is created in your SQL database, Outboxer automatically creates an `Outboxer::Message` record polymorphically associated to that `Event` **within the same database transaction**, using an `after_create` callback e.g.

 ```ruby
 # app/event.rb